 Inconsistent Grind

 My guess is you have one of those $20 blade grinders.
-Some of the coffee is coarsely ground and some are ground fine.
+Some of the coffee is coarsely ground, and some are fine ground.
 Getting an excellent grind from a blade grinder takes practice.
 Buying a burr grinder is ultimately a better solution.

 This discussion has been expanded into a full article: Troubleshooting French Press Coffee.